DANISHFAYAZNAJAR/ai-agent-t2sql-rag/README.md

 ## License

-This project is part of the Proplens AI Engineer Challenge.
+This project demonstrates an intelligent agent system with Text-to-SQL and Document RAG capabilities.